 - Possibility Therapy and Solution Focused Therapy ~ helping clients recognize that they have the answer within themselves

-- Systems Theory/Therapy ~ in my work with children, I’ve often worked with the entire family; helping families understand the “scripts” and “roles” in the family dynamics begins the process of healthier and more beneficial family interaction and, more importantly, relationships.
+- Systems Theory/Therapy ~ in my work with children, I work with the entire family; helping families understand the “scripts” and “roles” in the family dynamics begins the process of healthier and more beneficial family interaction and, more importantly, relationships.

 - 12 Steps with Christ ~ understanding the 12 guideposts that God gives us to let go of the “things” that are getting in the way of our relationship with Him and others.
 See this post for more understanding: 12 Steps with Christ for ALL Addictions